Cattle

 No blunt force trauma allowed for killing calves.
 Prevents a stressful, painful and highly variable method of euthanasia from being performed.
 No blunt force trauma for calves (with the exception of where no alternative is available and the animal is in severe pain).

 Use of electric prodders not allowed, unless there is a definite and unavoidable risk to human/animal life.
-Allows for exceptional use, as per RBP in the Code.
-Electric prodders are extremely aversive to cattle.
+Allows for exceptional use only, as electric prodders are extremely aversive to cattle.
 Allowed on cattle weighing over 150 kg.

 Environmental enrichment, e.g. trees/scratching posts, in all pastures.
 Promotes the expression of positive behaviours.
 No specific mention.